-- St Ethelbert's Catholic Primary School and Nursery will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - If pupils or staff discover unsuitable sites or material, they are required to: turn off monitor/screen and report the concern immediately to a member of staff.
-The school will report the URL of the site to technical staff. - Our leadership team and relevant staff have an awareness and understanding of the filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate.
+- Barton Court Grammar School will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - Our leadership team and relevant staff have an awareness and understanding of the filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - o If students or staff discover unsuitable sites or material, they are required to report this immediately to the ICT strategy manager, Mr Marc Blake.

-- Any access to material believed to be illegal will be reported immediately to the relevant agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, St Ethelbert's Catholic Primary School and Nursery will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of St Ethelbert's Catholic Primary School and Nursery approach to online safety. - Pupils will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment. - o Internet use will be supervised by staff as appropriate to pupils age and ability. - Pupils will be directed to use age/ability appropriate online resources and tools by staff.
+- Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, Barton Court Grammar School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Barton Court Grammar School acknowledges that whilst filtering and monitoring is an important part of school online safety responsibilities, it is only one part of our approach to online safety. - Students will use appropriate search tools, apps and online resources as identified following an informed risk assessment. - Students' internet use will be supervised by staff according to their age and ability. - Students will be directed to use age appropriate online resources and tools by staff.

-6.3 Information security and access management
+6.3 Information Security and Access Management

-- St Ethelbert's Catholic Primary School and Nursery is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in our Acceptable Use and E-Safety Policy: https://primarysite-prod-sorted.s3.amazonaws.com/st-ethelberts-cps/UploadedDocument/26446f23-9e55-41d3-ac7b-0d78936756bc/ste-acceptable-use-and-e-safety-policy-june-2022.pdf - St Ethelbert's Catholic Primary School and Nursery will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+- Barton Court Grammar School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and students.
+Further information can be found in the online safety policy and acceptable usage policy. - Barton Court Grammar School will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.